-After the German WWII invasion of Norway in April 1940, the British troops landed in Andalsnes as part of a movement to take mid-Norwegian city Trondheim.
-The attack's northern arm was based in Namsos.
-The forces at Andalsnes lacked control of the air, and were withdrawn in May 1940.
-In 1996, Rauma Municipality's council declared Andalsnes a town.
+During WW2 (1939-1945), after the German invasion of Norway (April 1940), British troops landed here as part of an operation to take Trondheim.
+The UK forces lacked control of the air and were withdrawn in May 1940.

-The river flows through Romsdalen valley, which boasts some of the most spectacular scenery in the country.
-Trollveggen (Troll Wall), one of the valley's cliff formations, has a vertical drop of more than 1,000 m (3,300 ft) and was an early launch site for European BASE jumpers (parachuting/wingsuit flying from a cliff / fixed structure).
+Rauma River flows through Romsdalen valley, which has some of Norway's most spectacular sceneries.
+Trollveggen (Troll Wall, one of the valley's cliff formations) has a vertical drop of over 1000 m (3300 ft) and is a popular site for BASE jumpers (parachuting/wingsuit flying from a cliff / fixed structure).

 Port Andalsnes cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Andalsnes, Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.